SherG/sherrieg/content/blog/swiss-vs-nazis/index.md

 Another thing that stands out is the original (and meticulous) research and information on espionage.

-A striking theme is the determination and unity of purpose that was fueled by a shared Swiss identity.
+The author makes the case that underlying the nation's success was a determination and unity of purpose fueled by a shared Swiss identity.

 Here's an excerpt from the book: